Zhouyuan-Chen/Zhouyuan-Chen.github.io/_portfolio/project8.md

 Virtual Gums is a medical software for dentists.
 I participated in developing the undercut generation in this project.

-For the undercut generation, my duty is to design a specific algorithm to generate the undercut model automatically.
+For the undercut generation, my duty is to design a specific algorithm to generate the undercut model automatically, making the dentists' lives easier.

 ## Restruction of Tooth Undercut Features